ForeachOS/ax-docs-web-cms-module/multi-domain-support.md

 TODO: how to implement domain bound validation for an entity \(eg name must be unique within the domain\)

+Repositories & services

+* repositories are usually used in the backend - especially if you want to support both multi-domain and no-domain configurations
+* services usually use the current domain to interact with the repository, making them very easy to use in frontend business logic

 ## Importing domain configuration

 `WebCmsDomain` is a `WebCmsObject` like most other entities provided by WebCmsModule.
 It has full support for being imported using YAML \(or another format - see the section [Importing Data](/chap-placeholder.adoc) for more information\).